-Sophie underwent Cold Laser Therapy about six months after she became paralyzed.
+My dog Sophie underwent laser therapy in 2010.
+It was about 6 months after she became paralyzed.
 A dear friend asked her veterinarian about the procedure and he offered to help us.
+The treatment was new at the time and very few veterinary clinics had the equipment.
 Sophie went for six treatments.
-Unfortunately we didn’t see any improvement.
-I think we waited too long to start the therapy and Sophie’s cells could not be regenerated.
-For many pets laser therapy is a godsend, especially if you know when to start and the best conditions it can treat.
+Unfortunately we didn’t see the improvement we hoped for and the veterinarian suggested we stop.
+My guess is that we waited too long to start the therapy and Sophie’s cells could not regenerate.

 - Arthritis or Degenerative Joint Disease